Dried seafood have very concentrated flavors and are used mainly in congees, soups, and stews. Only a small amount is required.

 Fatt choy (dried sea moss) is very fine and has the appearance of hair when dried.
 It has a soft texture when soaked.
 The name fatt choy in Cantonese is the homonym for “striking it rich”, hence the popularity of this ingredient in many dishes cooked during the Chinese New Year.

-Hae bee (dried shrimps) are used to flavor many dishes.
+Hae bee (dried shrimp) are used to flavor many dishes.
 They can be used to make soup stock or fried as a garnish.
 Dried shrimps should be soaked for a short time before use.

 Ho See (dried oysters) are costly and considered a delicacy.
 They are very flavorful and are added to congees, soups, and stews.
 Dried oysters should be soaked to soften and carefully washed to remove sand and impurities.